jcollard/VibeDC/CombatHierarchy.md

 **Key Fields:** turnNumber, map, phase, unitManifest, tilesetId, tickCount **Combat Phases:** 'deployment' | 'enemy-deployment' | 'action-timer' | 'unit-turn' | 'victory' | 'defeat' **Tick Counter:** tickCount (optional number) - tracks discrete tick increments throughout combat, updated by ActionTimerPhaseHandler, passed to all phases
+**Transient State Fields (NOT serialized):**
+- `pendingSlideAnimation` (boolean): Flag to trigger immediate slide animation when entering action-timer phase after Delay/End Turn action.
+Cleared by ActionTimerPhaseHandler after triggering the slide.
+- `previousTurnOrder` (CombatUnit[]): Previous turn order (unit instances) before Delay/End Turn action.
+Used to animate FROM this order TO the new order.
+Cleared by ActionTimerPhaseHandler after starting the animation.
+- `pendingActionTimerMutation` ({ unit, newValue }): Pending action timer mutation to apply when entering action-timer phase.
+Delays the mutation until after phase transition to avoid showing new turn order in unit-turn phase for one frame.
+Applied by ActionTimerPhaseHandler at start of updatePhase().
 **Dependencies:** CombatMap, CombatUnitManifest
 **Used By:** All phase handlers, CombatView, renderers, serialization